kubek2k/articles/9_reasons_terraform_is_a_pain.md

 - when it comes to state, Terraform requires it to be locked before applying the changes.
 That means that we can assure that while we are applying changes no-one else does.

-I think when considering provisioning tool you should weigh above arguments and make sure if your stack is more of a clean-sheet kinda thing, that can be recreated every time you change something, or is it rather a living organism that requires modifications while its still running.
+I think when considering provisioning tool you should weigh up above arguments and make sure if your stack is more of a clean-sheet kinda thing, that can be recreated every time you change something, or is it rather a living organism that requires modifications while it's still running.

 ## 2. Hard to start with the existing stack